Introducing the ForrestBrown R&D dictionary

 Q is also for: quality assurance \ kwah-la-tee-uh-shor-unce \

 Tax definition – 1.
 At ForrestBrown we have a rigorous in-house quality assurance process.
-We have never had a claim rejected because our team of chartered tax advisers, industry specialists, and former HMRC inspectors will review every claim before it is submitted to ensure it is as robust and well-presented as can be.
+We have never had a claim rejected because our team of chartered tax advisers, sector specialists, and former HMRC inspectors will review every claim before it is submitted to ensure it is as robust and well-presented as can be.

 R&D definition – 1.
 The maintenance of a desired level of quality in a service or product, especially by means of attention to every stage of the process of delivery or production.